 Elizabeth Grattan Di Bartolo

-Grattan Di Bartolo was raised in rural Sonoma County and spent many days heading down dusty roads with her grandfather, who was a farm advisor for the UC Davis Extension Office.
+Grattan Di Bartolo was raised in Sonoma County and spent many days heading down dusty roads with her grandfather, who was a farm advisor for the UC Davis Extension Office.

 “We would go to all kinds of farms—apples, prunes, pears, walnuts, and wine grapes too.
 I felt reverence for farming early on.”

 She earned a B.A. from Bryn Mawr and Haverford Colleges in Pennsylvania.
 Over the course of a decade she worked as copy editor and researcher for the Wine Industry Business Journal and North Bay Business Journal; sports reporter, copy editor, and layout designer for The Bend Bulletin Newspaper; managing editor of the film industry’s Makeup Artist Magazine; and sponsored content creator for The Oregonian Newspaper.
 Freelance marketing and copywriting projects for luxury fashion brands in the Bay Area followed.
-Upon returning to wine country, she was contracted by the County of Sonoma to design and produce its outward-facing annual report three years in a row, as well as the 80-page investors guide for Upstream Investments.
+Upon returning to wine country, she was contracted by the County of Sonoma to design and produce its outward-facing annual report for three years as well as the investors guide for Upstream Investments.

-“A few years later when I applied at Kanzler, I actually didn’t know Alex, though my husband spoke highly of him,” she explains.
-“The only thing I knew was that I’d once been at a dinner with a winemaker who said, ‘What should we open next?
+“A few years later when I applied at Kanzler, I actually didn’t know Alex.
+The only thing I knew was that I’d once been at a dinner with a winemaker who said, ‘What should we open next?
 This one… or the Kanzler?’
 The implication was: Something ordinary, or something exceptional?
 Well, the Kanzler of course.”